JoaoGabrielM/authentication_with_react/README.md

 # Authentication with React
 Repository to an article to be published on Medium

-ASAP the will be here
+ASAP the link will be here

 # Django project